SalusiweH/SalusiweH/README.md

 Excited for the journey ahead!

-* 🌍  I'm based in Cape Town, South Africa
+* 🌍  I'm based in Johannesburg, South Africa
 * ✉️  You can contact me at [salusiwehlambelo@gmail.com](mailto:salusiwehlambelo@gmail.com)

 ### Skills